 Step 3: Complete the ePresentation and share it with your mentor for an initial review.

 Step 4: Once you have made any needed revisions, submit the final copy of your ePresentation to the Global Scholar Council at email@example.com.
-Upon accepting it, the Council will record your completed submission with the Registrar, after which your ePresentation will be reflected on your STAR report as a “milestone.”
+Upon accepting it, the Council will record your completed submission with the Registrar, after which your ePresentation will be reflected on your Advising Report as a “milestone.”